diodechain/website/about.md

   animated: false
   heading: Our vision is to transform the Internet into everyone's private network
   content: |
-    At Diode, we love how the Internet is a wonderful tool that can enable free, civil, and thriving collaboration.
-However, it is has become increasingly difficult to leverage the Internet’s benefits without risking privacy or sustainability.
+    We love how easy the Internet makes it to stay connected - with people, with equipment, with information.
+However, as data and identities have become a commodoties, it is has become difficult to connect securely.
+Every part of the tech stack you don't control can be used to attack your digital ecosystem.

-    Everything we do at Diode strives to enable teams and organizations with the means of secure and confidential operations.
+    Diode is changing all that.

-    Today, the Diode team is busy developing next generation applications, expanding the capabilities of the Diode Network, and growing our base of customers, partners, and developers.
+    Just as Bitcoin uses "not your keys, not your coins" to secure financial transactions on highly available software infrastructure, Diode uses "not your keys, not your data" to secure indentities and control planes on highly available network infrastructure.
+The convenience of SaaS, without the custodial risk.

     If you’d like to find out more, or chat about how to best collaborate:
   buttons: